Build the MDZip ecosystem

 Project ideas

 The spec is open.
-Beyond the tools already underway, these projects would make .mdz a first-class citizen across the Markdown ecosystem.
+A VS Code extension and the MDZip Studio desktop app are already live; the remaining projects below would make .mdz a first-class citizen across the Markdown ecosystem.
 Pick one to run with, host it in your own repo, or open a discussion to collaborate with me or others.
 The spec is your contract; the community is your support network; and the ecosystem is your playground.
 Let's build something great together.

 macOS/iOS Android Linux